madhukar-git/system-design-primer/README.md

   <i><a href=http://www.wildbunny.co.uk/blog/2012/10/09/how-to-make-a-multi-player-game-part-1/>Source: How to make a multiplayer game</a></i>
 </p>

-TCP is a connection-oriented protocol over an [IP network](https://en.wikipedia.org/wiki/Internet_Protocol).
-Connection is established and terminated using a [handshake](https://en.wikipedia.org/wiki/Handshaking).
+TCP is a connection-oriented protocol over an [IP network- ext ](https://en.wikipedia.org/wiki/Internet_Protocol).
+Connection is established and terminated using a [handshake- ext ](https://en.wikipedia.org/wiki/Handshaking).
 All packets sent are guaranteed to reach the destination in the original order and without corruption through:

-* Sequence numbers and [checksum fields](https://en.wikipedia.org/wiki/Transmission_Control_Protocol#Checksum_computation) for each packet
+* Sequence numbers and [checksum fields- ext ](https://en.wikipedia.org/wiki/Transmission_Control_Protocol#Checksum_computation) for each packet
-* [Acknowledgement](https://en.wikipedia.org/wiki/Acknowledgement_(data_networks)) packets and automatic retransmission
+* [Acknowledgement- ext ](https://en.wikipedia.org/wiki/Acknowledgement_(data_networks)) packets and automatic retransmission

 If the sender does not receive a correct response, it will resend the packets.
 If there are multiple timeouts, the connection is dropped.
-TCP also implements [flow control](https://en.wikipedia.org/wiki/Flow_control_(data)) and [congestion control](https://en.wikipedia.org/wiki/Network_congestion#Congestion_control).
+TCP also implements [flow control- ext ](https://en.wikipedia.org/wiki/Flow_control_(data)) and [congestion control- ext ](https://en.wikipedia.org/wiki/Network_congestion#Congestion_control).
 These guarantees cause delays and generally result in less efficient transmission than UDP.

 To ensure high throughput, web servers can keep a large number of TCP connections open, resulting in high memory usage.
-It can be expensive to have a large number of open connections between web server threads and say, a [memcached](https://memcached.org/) server.
-[Connection pooling](https://en.wikipedia.org/wiki/Connection_pool) can help in addition to switching to UDP where applicable.
+It can be expensive to have a large number of open connections between web server threads and say, a [memcached- ext ](https://memcached.org/) server.
+[Connection pooling- ext ](https://en.wikipedia.org/wiki/Connection_pool) can help in addition to switching to UDP where applicable.

 TCP is useful for applications that require high reliability but are less time critical.
 Some examples include web servers, database info, SMTP, FTP, and SSH.